ZarrarPalekar/EmployeeCRM/README.md

-## MERN Context
+## MERN Stack App

-this is a MERN Stack Application CRUD with image upload using React Hook useContext
+MERN Stack App with React Hooks and Context API for Employee CRM

-### Considerations
+### Points to Consider

 * Backend: http://localhost:4000
 * Frontend: http://localhost:3000

 The frontend will be served from the backend in production, but in development it will be served using a proxy

-## Cloduinary
+## Cloudinary

-This application uses Cloudinary as Image Hosting, so you need to provide the following environment variables.
-You can find this on your Cloudinary's profile
+I have used Cloudinary for image hosting

 - CLOUD_NAME
 - API_KEY